sid-unizar/LRC/README.md

 |KEML|0.492|0.547|0.652|0.292|0.500|
 |RelBert|0.794|0.616|0.702|0.505|0.664|

-Graded LE results over Hyperlex dataset in terms of the Spearman correlation:
+Graded LE results over Hyperlex dataset in terms of the Spearman correlation for all pairs words and restricted to noun and verb pairs:

 |Model|random-split|lexical-split|
 |----|---|---|